mahavedalla/mahavedalla/docs/questions/samatha/whether-there-is-diversity-among-people-in-the-development-of-tranquility-and-insight.md

-# Whether there is diversity among people in the development of tranquility and insight?
+Question: Whether there is diversity among people in the development of tranquility and insight?
 Answer in Brief: -
  Category: Samatha
 Sutta References: AN 4.94; AN 4.170